rl-institut/spice_ev/doc/source/charging_strategies.rst

 State of the art
 ----------------
 The electricity costs consist of the grid fees (sells included), taxes, levies and power procurement.
-In case of V2G or feed-in by a PV power plant the feed-in remuneration is substracted.
+In case of V2G or feed-in by a PV power plant the feed-in remuneration is subtracted.
 The difference between the incentive schemes lies in the the way grid fees are handled.
 Therefore the other cost components are spared out in the following.
 In all of the incentive schemes the calculation of the grid fee is based on the price sheet of the distribution grid operator.